Balancingrock/SwifterSockets/docs/User Manual.md

 Of course to be usefull, at least the connectionObjectFactory should be set.

 When a connection is accepted and the connectionObjectFactory returned a connection object, the receiverloop of the connection object will be started automatically.
-Hence the connection object can immediately start servicing the incoming request without additional setup.
+Hence the connection object can immediately start serviceing the incoming request without additional setup.